email addresses will be the only officially recognized email address for all

 required to have access to a personal computer with internet service.
 They must

-announcements will be made only through the MPH “Blackboard” site.
+announcements will be made only through the MPH “Canvas” site.
 UNF offers

 courses on how to use this program.